 The RED-QI approach operationalized by UI-FHS works to support the essential components of RED: planning and management of resources, reaching all eligible populations, engaging with the community, providing supportive supervision, and the monitoring and using data for action.
 This is done through capacity building of health staff to sustainably strengthen the routine immunization program.
 To strengthen implementation of the five RED components, the RED-QI approach uses QI tools to help health personnel identify problems in immunization services and create local solutions.

 UI-FHS is providing technical support to FMOH and Regional Health Bureaus (RHBs) to enhance the capability of health personnel to effectively manage and deliver routine immunization and other family health services.
-In line with priorities in the Ethiopia Health Transformation Plan, UI-FHS is sharpening its focus on equity issues in the Developing Regional States.
+In line with priorities in the Ethiopia Health Transformation Plan, UI-FHS is sharpening its focus on equity issues in the Developing Regional States and SNNPR.
 These regions are home to some of Ethiopia’s most vulnerable populations and the circumstances in these locations present serious challenges to the reach and performance of health services, including immunization.

 UI-FHS in the Press:

 July 14, 2015 – New Guide for Improving Immunization in Ethiopia

 April 14, 2015 – JSI to Expand Universal Immunization Efforts in Ethiopia